 We offer you this little cooking class so your taste bugs can travel for you!

-Patacones – also called “tostones” – are those flatten and fried plantains bananas and are a side dish for many Colombian meals.
-They look like little yellow pancakes.
+Patacones – also called “tostones” – are flattened and fried plantains and are a side dish for many Colombian meals.
+They look like little yellow pancakes!

 Ingredients (for 4 persons):

 - 2 plantain bananas

 Cut each banana in 3 pieces, fry them in oil or in place in fryer for 3 to 4 minutes until they soften.

 Prepare a large bowl with water, mashed garlic and some salt.
 Dip each banana piece in the mixture, then flatten them with a rolling pin (1/2 inch thickness).

 Put the plantain pieces in oil again to brown them.